SeLite/SeLite.github.io/AboutDocumentation.md

 # Terminology

 ## function
 Word 'function' can refer to a Javascript _function_ (whether in Selenium Core scope or not), or to a 'function' defined by SelBlocks Global/SelBlocks construct _function...endFunction_.
-If it's unclear, let's call the later _Selenese function_ or _script function_.
+If it's unclear, let's call the later _Selenese function, script function_ or _[SelBlocksGlobal](SelBlocksGlobal) function_.

 ## scripts
 Since Selenium and SeLite are not test-specific, SeLite documentation calls test cases or suites _scripts_.
 They're called _Selenese scripts_ only when there's a need to differentiate them from Javascript (or other scripts).
 Some other terms are at [TestMethods](TestMethods) and [TestMethodsTheory](TestMethodsTheory).